Customizing the player

 flowplayerViewController.setControlConfig(config)

-The table below lists all the player plugins that are currently supported together with the version of Flowplayer iOS SDK that they were added.
+The table below lists all the player plugins currently supported, together with the version of Flowplayer iOS SDK they were added to.

 - Plugin